 Despite immediately pointing out that 1) I’m not “harmless” and 2) there is a difference between being nice and being harmless, my protests were brushed off.
 My unamused demeanor only further incited teasing about my “calm, soothing personality” and my “sweet disposition” from my coworkers.
 I was “overreacting,” and should be happy because there’s apparently nothing wrong with being harmless.

-But the difference in our approaches do affect how we are seen by others – the loudness of their voices seemingly displaying power and strength, whereas my ability to remain quiet when upset effectively makes me look, at least superficially, weaker.
+But the difference in our approaches does affect how we are seen by others; the loudness of their voices seemingly displays power and strength, whereas my ability to remain quiet when upset effectively makes me look — at least, superficially — weaker.

 In some ways, I found it almost amusing — the naiveté of my colleague’s description of me.
 That somehow, in the short time he had known me, he was able to discern so little of my ability to get things done — or that my displeasure with the work of others, though quiet and collected, has been the difference between which agencies work with us and which don’t.

 That my anger, though quiet and collected, is still (purposefully) evident to those I work with, and is every bit as loud in ferocity as vocally loud anger, without the need to draw attention.